Quick start for CueNIMBY

 - Right-click the tray icon to access the menu:

-- Toggle Available to enable/disable rendering
+- Toggle Available to enable/disable rendering (disabled when CueBot is unreachable or host not found)

 - Toggle Notifications to control desktop alerts